cloudflare/cloudflare-docs/content/reference-architecture/architectures/load-balancing.md

 ### Concepts and terminology

-#### Origin
+#### Endpoint

-In this document, the term “origin” refers to the location traffic is being steered to from the point of view of a load balancer.
-This could be a website, application, or other type of server.
-It  could be physical,  virtual, or serverless.
+In this document, the term “endpoint” is any service or hardware that intercepts and processes incoming public or private traffic.
+Since load balancing can be used for more than just web servers, the term endpoint has been chosen to represent all possible types of origins, hostnames, private or public IP addresses, virtual IP addresses (VIPs), servers, and other dedicated hardware boxes.
 It could be on-premises or hosted in a public or private cloud — and could even be a third-party load balancer.
-Within Cloudflare documentation, it may also be called a server, host, or endpoint.

 #### Steering

 Steering is a load balancer’s main function — the process of handling, sending, and forwarding requests based on a set of policies.
-These policies generally take many factors into account, including request URL, URL path, HTTP headers, configured weights, priority, and server latency, responsiveness, capacity, and load.
+These policies generally take many factors into account, including request URL, URL path, HTTP headers, configured weights, priority, and endpoint latency, responsiveness, capacity, and load.

 #### Layer 7